zextras/tech-doc/source/carbonio/_admin/auth.rst

 sample scenario, we want to add SAML authentication to our domain **example.com**, accessible at **SP_URL**.

+.. seealso:: The same tasks can be carried out from the |adminui|, please refer to Section :ref:`domain_saml`.

 The SAML configuration is carried out at an IDP provider, then imported in |product| using a dedicated command.